Low stress vet care for your dog or cat, in the comfort of your home.

 All needles, blood draws, nail clips, sample collection and other small procedures that don’t require sedation are done while you’re present, to minimise the anxiety caused by removing the animal from the person they trust most.

 We will not use medication as a “last resort” when treating an anxious pet.
-Short acting medications such as Trazodone, Clonidine and/or Gabapentin are happily prescribed as a pre-med before their consultation to take the edge off and give them the best chance of a positive experience.
+Short acting anxiolytic medications may be prescribed as a pre-med before your pet’s next consultation to take the edge off and give them the best chance of creating a positive and long lasting emotional response to vet care.

 Lump checks & tests